bibleexchange/courses/book-of-romans/001_doctrinal/802_those-in-christ-have-received-the-spirit-of-adoption.md

 <!-- -->
 > Romans 12:5&mdash;So we, being many, are one body in Christ, and every one members one of another.
 <!-- -->
-> 1 Corinthians 3:9&mdash;For we are labourers together with God: ye are God’s husbandry, ye are God’s building.
+> 1 Corinthians 3:9&mdash;For we are labourers together with God: ye are God&apos;s husbandry, ye are God&apos;s building.
 <!-- -->
 > 1 Timothy 5:1-4&mdash;Rebuke not an elder, but intreat him as a father; and the younger men as brethren; 2 The elder women as mothers; the younger as sisters, with all purity.
 3 Honour widows that are widows indeed.
 4 But if any widow have children or nephews, let them learn first to shew piety at home, and to requite their parents: for that is good and acceptable before God.
 <!-- -->